lyndon025/playtested/src/content/article/2022-12-03-a-troubled-action-horror--the-callisto-protocol-review.md

 ---
-title: "A troubled action horror | The Callisto Protocol Review"
+author: lyndonguitar
+category: Review
-description: "The heir apparent to the Dead Space series is now here.
+description: The heir apparent to the Dead Space series is now here.
 The Callisto Protocol is a great game and a worthy spiritual successor to the Dead Space series, but it's sadly disappointing to have such major performance issues on PC.
-With the full remake of the original Dead Space looming on the horizon, its now or never for The Callisto Protocol to impress us."
+With the full remake of the original Dead Space looming on the horizon, its now or never for The Callisto Protocol to impress us.
+featured: false
 pubDate: 2022-12-03
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "the-callisto-protocol™"]
+tags:
-featured: false
+- taptap
+- the-callisto-protocol™
-thumb: "/images/reviews/2022-12-03-a-troubled-action-horror--the-callisto-protocol-review-0.avif"
+thumb: /images/reviews/2022-12-03-a-troubled-action-horror--the-callisto-protocol-review-0.avif
+title: A troubled action horror | The Callisto Protocol Review
 ---

 <div class="gallery">